 What is supervision

 Supervision is a requirement for anyone working in the counselling profession and indeed in many other helping professions.
 Professional bodies will have their own minimum requirements that members are expected to meet.
-For example the BACP requires accredited members to have a minimum of 1.5 hours of supervision per month.
+For example the BACP requires members to have a minimum of 1.5 hours of supervision per month.

 Although supervision is a formal arrangement it is much more than than overseeing another counsellors work.
-It is very much a collaborative relationship where supervisor and supervisee “work together to ensure and develop the efficacy of the counsellor/client relationship” (BACP information sheet S2).
+It is a collaborative relationship where supervisor and supervisee “work together to ensure and develop the efficacy of the counsellor/client relationship” (BACP information sheet S2).

 Inskipp and Proctor suggest that there are 3 main functions of supervision: